smnorris/bcfishpass/01_prep/05_other/README.md

-Load misc barriers and additional waterfalls compiled by CWF:
+# Other features

+Load misc barriers, load additional waterfalls, load lookup for identifying selected gradient barriers as passable:

     ./other.sh